MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ```

 Here is a sample installation code file.
 The CRC for that code is 0xB5C3 and is not included in the file.
+**Note: Please don't use this example as your installation code directly if you are attending any training session, you can fill it with any hex.**
 ```
 Install Code: 83FED3407A939723A5C639B26916D505
 ```